Ahasan-github/ahasan-github.github.io/_pages/about.md

   - /about.html
 ---

-I have experience as a data analyst and Oracle database administrator in Bangladesh, and my educational background is in computer science and engineering.
+I have experience as a <b>data analyst</b> and <b>Oracle database administrator</b> in Bangladesh, and my educational background is in computer science and engineering.
 As a freelance DBA and data analyst, I work remotely.
 I really enjoy extracting insights from data.

 Transforming your data into valuable insights
 =====
 This website showcases several examples of my projects, and most of them include <b>visualizations</b>.
+Therefore,
-Therefore, I use Python, SPSS, Excel, and Power BI for data analysis projects.
+I use Python, SPSS, Excel, and Power BI for data analysis projects.
 However, I prefer Python and Power BI for my daily work.

 I really enjoy extracting valuable information from data.
 This is something that I am truly passionate about.

+I am passionate about constantly learning and am currently immersing myself in the field of machine learning.

+If you have any projects or research related to these areas, I would be happy to assist you!
 <!-- Comments begin
 Getting started
 ======